Wigner rotation and Euler angle parametrization: APPENDIX: VALIDITY OF EULER DECOMPOSITION

-3. So far we have obtained (\ref{eq:5to5}) which allows us to determine a unique set $(\phi,\eta,\psi)$ by the matrix elements $L_{13},L_{23},L_{31},L_{32}$, and $L_{33}$.
-What is left is to verify that (\ref{eq:5to5}) is consistent with the other four relations,
+(3) So far we have obtained Eq. (\ref{eq:09}) which allows us to determine a unique set $(\phi,\eta,\psi)$ by the matrix elements $L_{13},L_{23},L_{31},L_{32}$, and $L_{33}$.
+What remains is to verify that Eq. (\ref{eq:09}) is consistent with the other four relations:

-This is equivalent to proving the following four equalities,
+This is equivalent to proving the following four equalities: